 That’s it the crackers are finished.
 A fat quarter of fabric is just the right size to make 4 crackers at a time, use different fabric on each side of your rectangle so you can change up the design on your crackers each year!
 They are so much fun and earth friendly!

 Thank you for taking the time to read my tutorial and I hope that you get to make some lovely Christmas crackers for your home.
-As promised above sign up to my email list this December and get a free downloadable reusable christmas craker joke sheet:
+Head over to my Free Members area to get your Christmas cracker joke sheet.

 These are great!
 Thanks for sharing this easy tutorial.
 I love those naff jokes inside the crackers because they are the best thing about them.
 Of course, handmade crackers will be even better.